-The good thing that came our of all of this is that we learned that you can (very simply) replace a leg in the tripod.
-Actually this is so simple that anybody can do it in under 1 min – just open the screw on the bottom of the unit – the legs comes off – replace the damaged leg and you are done.
-FotoDiox were kind enough to send us one after we trashed the one we got and we replaced it and all was well.
+The good thing that came out of all of this is that we learned that you can (very simply) replace a leg in the tripod.
+Actually, this is so simple that anybody can do it in under 1 min – just open the screw on the bottom of the unit – the legs come off – replace the damaged leg, and you are done.
+FotoDiox was kind enough to send us one after we trashed the one we got and we replaced it and all was well.

 Replace a leg with one screw

 As for the extra 1/4″ 20 holes – they are a good addition, but maybe FotoDiox could have come up with a different way of adding them – maybe a longer base foot with holes – we are not sure.
 At any rate, as long as you don’t exceed the recommended weight you should be perfectly fine.

 We really liked the FotoDiox Pro Tabletop mini Tripod (apart from the name which is honestly too long).
 Yes, there are many similar products on the market – some with more features, others with different designs, but FotoDiox was able to create something which does the job and does it well with very little fuss and not too much cost – which is kind of rare from a brand name product.

 The bottom line is simple – for the money (around $25), this tabletop tripod is very hard to beat – it is strong, light, easy to use, with good enough build quality and perfect for accessories and small (and even not so small) cameras.